Melissa James Gibson’s work plays with honesty and artifice, with mixed results

 - 1 star:0

 Having read this play beforehand, I had certain thoughts as to how particular scenes would be played, and how characters would speak.
 So inevitably, this didn't look or play like I thought it would.
 Like reading a book before you see the movie, this felt like a very similar situation.
-Perhaps I would've liked the story better if I hadn't already had a picture in my head, but I agree that overall this show was a mixed bag.
-The actors were strong and delivered their parts well, but some scenes fell a little flat, and from where I sat on set some of the action was hard to see.
+Perhaps I would've liked the story better if I hadn't already had a picture in my head, but I agree that overall this show was a mix.
+The actors were strong and delivered their parts well, accurately capturing the confusion and difficulty of working out problems among friends.
+Some scenes did fall a little flat, which may be more from staging than anything else.
+In fact, from where I sat some of the action on stage was hard to see.
 If puzzling out problems in a mess of contradictions is your style, this is your show.